RHIT-CSSE/csse220/Homework/HW6/README.md

-# HWVaporSalesManager - Implementing Design Problem 2
+# HW6 VaporSalesManager - Implementing Design Problem 2

 ## Overview
 In this assignment, you will implement the sales manager for Vapor video games (Design Problem 2).
 This is a _Pair Programming_ assignment: you will work in a team of two, alternating Navigator and Driver roles so that each person has each role at least twice.
 Why?
 Because you will be working on a multi-week team project at the end of this quarter.
 Now is a good time to start building teamwork skills and looking for possible final project teammates.